BMW

 2007 BMW 5 Series

 CarHunch analysed 2,167 real MOT records for the 2007 BMW 5 Series.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2007 BMW 5 Series hits the UK average pass rate at 80.1%, but that masks a serious concern: 40% of these cars have recorded dangerous defects over their lifetime, well above the threshold that should worry a buyer.
 Diesel models (the vast majority at 1,883 vehicles) pass slightly less often at 79.6% compared to petrol at 83.1%, suggesting marginally better longevity with petrol engines.